 Life Cycle Investing (AFCP855)

 This unit provides an in-depth knowledge of the challenge of understanding the nature of whole of life investing.
-A framework is developed to model the various risks followed with techniques to solve it whilst addressing the various complexities and uncertainties including longevity, inflation, and interaction with age pension.
+A framework is developed to model the various risks followed with techniques to solve it whilst addressing the various complexities and uncertainties including longevity, inflation and interaction with age pension.
 This unit will assist those involved in developing, managing and analysing any investment strategy for whole of life investing, particularly in the accumulation and retirement phases of the superannuation and retirement industry.

 - Apply investment theory to understand and communicate the different perspective of long term multi-time period investing.

-- Critically evaluate various solutions to whole of life investment management within the framework of their impact on (risk-adjusted) retirement outcomes
+- Critically evaluate various solutions to whole of life investment management within the framework of their impact on (risk-adjusted) retirement outcomes.

-- Techniques to solve the investment strategy problem
+- Techniques to Solve the Investment Strategy Problem

-- Apply to various cases
+- Apply to Various Cases

-- Round out the solution: Additional complexity
+- Round Out the Solution

-- Managing the end game: Techniques to manage the uncertainties in retirement
+- Managing the End Game: Techniques to Manage the Uncertainties in Retirement

-- Admission to Master of Applied Finance or Graduate Diploma of Applied Finance AND
+- Admission to Master of Applied Finance or Master of Applied Finance (Advanced) or Graduate Diploma of Applied Finance and

-- AFCP801 Portfolio Management and Valuation or ECFS865 Investments
+- Portfolio Management and Valuation (AFCP801) or Investments (ECFS865)

-Life Cycle Investing - The link will provide a list of guides for this unit.
+- Life Cycle Investing - 2019.
+The link will provide a list of guides for this unit.
 If the desired term/location is not listed, please view the latest one available.